Unity-Technologies/ml-agents/docs/Feature-On-Demand-Decisions.md

  Agent will reuse the decision the Brain has given it.

- * If `On Demand Decisions` is checked, the Agent controls when to receive decisions and actions.
+ * If `On Demand Decisions` is checked, the Agent controls when to receive decisions, and take actions.
 To do so, the Agent may leverage one or two methods:
    * `RequestDecision()` Signals that the Agent is requesting a decision.
    This causes the Agent to collect its observations and ask the Brain for a decision at the next step of the simulation.
 Note that when an Agent